addiscent/aws-ruby-rails/README.md

 # aws-ruby-rails-provision
-The scripts in this repository are intended for provisioning an AWS Ubuntu Server 14.04 EC2 instance during Launch.
+The scripts in this repository are intended to provision an AWS Ubuntu Server 14.04 EC2 instance during Launch.
 On such an AWS EC2 instance, the scripts install Ruby, Rails, and other tools minimally required for operating a Rails server.

 Inspect these scripts, and understand what they do before you use them.
 In addition to installing Ruby/Rails/etc, the scripts do minor modification to the .bashrc to "improve" the prompt for the users _root_ and _ubuntu_.